DawKozlowski/Full-Stack-E-commerce-app/README.md

 ## Functionalities
 1. Users can view all items when entering the website
-2. Items are displayed properly based on the selected category Developing searching products by keyword and pagination
+2. Items are displayed properly based on the selected category

+**Developing:** searching products by keyword and pagination

 ## Used Tools and Technologies
  - Spring Boot
  - Angular
  - Bootstrap
  - FontAwesome
+ - REST API
+ - JPA Repository
+ - Spring Data REST
- -
+ - MySQL